Giveth/giveth-wiki/wiki/governance/unicorn-dac/roles.md

 Note:
 - At the top of the sheet you find a copy of the explanation above with all links included
-- The roles sheet linked [here](https://docs.google.com/spreadsheets/d/10yFmRviEoeUCg8GfWizHBtkFqU9kgm_OhmIj9Lt-ONU/edit?usp=sharing) is ‘comment only’, this will not prevent you to add anything, we will just approve for you.
-Once you’re a true Unicorn, just ask for edit rights to update easily.
+- The file of roles sheets linked [here](https://drive.google.com/drive/folders/1RMpEOAw_KjBqGfs5joe4mXjZZQRDuQt5?usp=sharing) is ‘view only’, since this is a public wiki and we need to keep things clean!
+Once you are participating in the Giveth community (whether in the Unicorn DAC or not) just ask for edit access.

 ## Step 4: What are you working on

 Once you are up and running in the Giveth Galaxy it is time for the exciting stuff! and tell the other Unicorns what you are currently working on and what else is coming up.

-2 weeks before the Roles Meeting @loie will contact you (in a room or individually) and ask you to update your projects (H) and Next-actions (I) in the [roles sheet](https://docs.google.com/spreadsheets/d/10yFmRviEoeUCg8GfWizHBtkFqU9kgm_OhmIj9Lt-ONU/edit?usp=sharing).
+2 weeks before the Roles Meeting @loie will contact you (in a room or individually) and ask you to update your projects (H) and Next-actions (I) in the [roles sheet](https://drive.google.com/drive/folders/1RMpEOAw_KjBqGfs5joe4mXjZZQRDuQt5?usp=sharing).

 (H) In this column you list which projects you are currently working on and always think how they link back to the goals of your circle <br>
 (I) List some of the next, more granular steps coming out of these projects to make it more tangible